kierenholt/curfew/README.md

 booking list shows detail i.e. start to end time add setup guide pages

-get curfew to show up for dns in firefox etc.

 device needs to show most recent request

 match more than one domain component using dot